What Is Internet Marketing?

 Internet Marketing (also known as emarketing, web marketing, or digital marketing) is an all-inclusive term for marketing products and/or services online – and like many all-inclusive terms, internet marketing means different things to different people.

-While the obvious purpose of internet marketing is to sell goods, services or advertising over the internet, a company may be marketing online to communicate a message about itself or to conduct research.
+While the obvious purpose of internet marketing is to sell goods, services or advertising over the internet, it's not the only purpose a business using internet marketing may have; a company may be marketing online to communicate a message about itself (building its brand) or to conduct research.
 Online marketing can be a very effective way to identify a target market or discover a marketing segment's wants and needs.
+(Learn more about conducting market research).

 Essentially, though, internet marketing refers to the strategies that are used to market a product or service online, including: